AvramRobert/nemesis/docs/api.md

 ### Removing

 Entries can only be deleted at the top level.
-(Support for removal at arbitrary nestedness)
+(Support for removal at arbitrary nestedness is on the way)

 **Note: This only works on JSON objects.**